BlenderHQ/multiple_camera_render/README.md

 Quickly render with **Eevee** or **Cycles** and test this renders as a synthetic dataset in your favourite **photogrammetry software**.

 Addon itself is not limited to use only for photogrammetry and prototyping.
 Any scenes that can required render stills from different cams is a good case for it.
+For example addon would be good for rendering proxy [impostors](https://docs.unrealengine.com/en-US/Engine/Content/Tools/RenderToTextureTools/3/index.html) for Unity / Unreal.

 #### Usage